noraworld/diary-system/README.md

 # Diary
-Simple diary system.
-Unlike a blog, this system is suitable for writing everyday life, events, thoughts and other miscellaneous contents.
+Simple diary application.
+Unlike a blog, this application is suitable for writing everyday life, events, thoughts and other miscellaneous contents daily in a sense of diary.

-This system is actually used by me.
+This application is actually used by me.
 If you are interested in, please visit [Noraworld Diary](https://diary.noraworld.jp).

 ## Version
-This system works successfully under the following environments.
+This application works successfully under the following environments.

 * Ruby on Rails 4.2.6
 * Ruby 2.0.0p353